-Under State and Federal law and NMSU policies, laboratory personnel working with hazardous chemicals must receive training on and be familiar with the requirements of the NMSU Hazard Communication Program and the NMSU Chemical Hygiene Plan.
-NMSU EHS&RM has developed training programs designed to meet these training requirements.
-At a minimum, all personnel working with a hazardous chemical in a NMSU laboratory must successfully complete the NMSU EHS&RM training offerings listed below or complete EHS&RM-approved equivalent training:
+Under State law, Federal law and NMSU policies, laboratory personnel working with hazardous chemicals must receive training and be familiar with the requirements of the NMSU Hazard Communication Program and the NMSU Chemical Hygiene Plan.
+EHS&RM has training programs designed to meet these requirements.
+At a minimum, all personnel working with a hazardous chemical in a NMSU laboratory must successfully complete the EHS&RM training offerings listed below or approved equivalent safety training: